artt/react-random-shapes/README.md

 * Implement `RandomVLine` and `RandomBlob`.
 * Accept attribute `width` and `height` as strings.
-* Calculate slope based on two adjacent fixed points.
+* Calculate slope based on two closest fixed points.

 ## License